 Job Market Paper

-The literature on the Supreme Court has used static models of voting to estimate the policy preferences of justices.
-This analysis has largely ignored the role of precedent, a dynamic component in the decision-making process of justices, that could help explain part of their voting behavior.
-I formulate and structurally estimate a novel dynamic model of decision-making on the US Supreme Court designed to measure the weight of these two forces: differences in ideology and adherence to precedent.
-Additionally, I account for endogenous case arrivals by incorporating a model of rational litigants in the framework.
-I find that justices who experience a high cost of deviating from precedent are more ideological when their votes are more likely to be pivotal.
-Taking the model to data, I find that precedent plays a sizable role in explaining the justices' voting behavior with significant heterogeneity across justices and legal issues.
-I use these estimates to simulate counterfactual outcomes for policy proposals such a court-packing and a supermajority requirement for changing precedent.
+The literature on the Supreme Court has used static models of voting to estimate the policy preferences of justices that largely ignore the role of precedent, a dynamic component in justices' decision-making process that could help explain part of their voting behavior.
+I formulate and structurally estimate a dynamic game-theoretic model of decision-making on the U.S. Supreme Court that can infer the preferences of individual justices over ideology versus the weight they place on respecting precedent.
+I find that justices who experience a high cost of deviating from precedent are more ideological when their votes are likely to be pivotal.
+Taking the model to data, I find that precedent plays a sizable role in explaining justices' voting behaviors with significant heterogeneity across justices and legal issues.
+Moreover, incorporating precedent in the analysis changes the ideology estimates for about one-third of the justices in the sample.
+I use these estimates to simulate counterfactual outcomes for policy proposals, such as court-packing and judicial term limits.

 Midwest Economics Association Annual Meeting, Mar 2020 (canceled)